-Important Safety Information

-- Installation and removal of the unit must be carried out by qualified personnel only. - If installing the Switch unit in a stack with SuperStack II Hub units, the Switch 3300 unit must be installed below the narrower Hub units. - The unit should never be connected to an A.C. outlet (power supply) without an earth (ground) connection. - The unit must be connected to an earthed (grounded) outlet to comply with European safety standards. - Power Cord Set:

-This must be approved for the country where it is used:

-U.S.A. and Canada

-- The cord set must be UL-approved and CSA certified. - The minimum specification for the flexible cord is: No. 18 AWG Type SV or SJ 3-conductor - The cord set must have a rated current capacity of at least 10A. - The attachment plug must be an earth-grounding type with a NEMA 5-15P (15A, 125V) or NEMA 6-15P (15A, 250V) configuration.

-Denmark

-■ The supply plug must comply with section 107-2-D1, standard DK2-1a or DK2-5a.

-Switzerland

-- The supply plug must comply with SEV/ASE 1011. - The appliance coupler (the connector to the unit and not the wall plug) must have a configuration for mating with an EN60320/IEC320 appliance inlet. - The socket outlet must be near to the unit and easily accessible.
-You can only remove power from the unit by disconnecting the power cord from the outlet. - This unit operates under SELV (Safety Extra Low Voltage) conditions according to IEC 950.
-The conditions are only maintained if the equipment to which it is connected also operates under SELV conditions. - Switzerland only: The supply plug must comply with SEV/ASE 1011.
+Important Safety Information Installation and removal of the unit must be carried out by qualified personnel only.
+If installing the Switch unit in a stack with SuperStack Hub units, the Switch 3300 MM unit must be installed below the Hub units.
+The unit should never be connected to an A.C. outlet (power supply) without an earth (ground) connection.
+The unit must be connected to an earthed (grounded) outlet to comply with European safety standards.
+Power Cord Set: This must be approved for the country where it is used: Power Cord S U.S.A. and Canada Denmark The cord set must be UL-approved and CSA certified.
+The minimum specification for the flexible cord is: No. 18 AWG Type SV or SJ 3-conductor The cord set must have a rated current capacity of at least 10A.
+The attachment plug must be an earth-grounding type with a NEMA 5-15P (15A, 125V) or NEMA 6-15P (15A, 250V) configuration.
+The supply plug must comply with section 107-2-D1, standard DK2-1a or DK2-5a.
+Switzerland The supply plug must comply with SEV/ASE 1011. coupler (the connector to the unit and not the wall ve a configuration for mating with an EN60320/IEC320 t. can only remo The socket outlet must be near to the unit and easily accessible.
+You can only remove power from the unit by disconnecting the power cord from the outlet. according to I according to IEC 950.
+The conditions are only maintained if the equipment to which it is connected also operates under SELV Switzerland only: The supply plug must comply with SEV/ASE 1011.

-France and Peru only:

-System socket.

-- This unit cannot be powered from IT+ supplies.
-If your supplies are of IT type, this unit must be powered by 230V (2P+T) via an isolation transformer ratio 1:1, with the secondary connection point labelled Neutral, connected directly to earth (ground). †Impédance à la terre. - U.K. only: The Switch 3300 is covered by Oftel General Approval, NS/G/12345/J/100003, for indirect connection to a public telecommunications system.
-This can only be achieved using the - console port on the unit and an approved modem.
-Sockets for Redundant Power System (RPS): Only connect an Advanced Redundant Power System (3C16071) with Type 2 Power Modules and Type 2 cables to the Redundant Power
+- France and Peru only: This unit cannot be powered from IT† supplies.
+If your supplies are of IT type, this unit must be powered by 230V (2P+T) via an isolation transformer ratio 1:1, with the secondary connection point labelled Neutral, connected directly to earth (ground). †Impédance à la terre. - U.K. only:

+The Switch 3300 MM is covered by Oftel General Approval, NS/G/12345/J/100003, for indirect connection to a public telecommunications system.
+This can only be achieved using the console port on the unit and an approved modem.

+Sockets for Redundant Power System (RPS): Only connect an Advanced Redundant Power System (3C16071B) with Type 2A Power Modules and Type 2 cables to the Redundant Power System socket.

-WARNING: RJ45 Ports.
-These are shielded RJ45 data sockets.
+WARNING: RJ-45 Ports.
+These are shielded RJ-45 data sockets.
 They cannot be used as telephone sockets.
-Only connect RJ45 data connectors to these sockets.
+Only connect RJ-45 data connectors to these sockets.